Fratu223/Teacher_Salary_Analysis/README.md

 - Cost of Living Data: [World Population Review Cost of Living Index](https://worldpopulationreview.com/state-rankings/cost-of-living-index-by-state)

 - Teacher Salary Data: [World Population Review Teacher Pay](https://worldpopulationreview.com/state-rankings/teacher-pay-by-state)

+## Visual Graph Analysis

+For the Visual Graph Analysis, I normalized the average yearly income of teachers by state and the cost of living index in general and for different categories (groceries, health, housing, miscellaneous, transportation, utilities) and compared them.